DJ Corrao enters his fourth season as Head Men’s Soccer Coach at Assumption College in 2017.

 Following that first season, Corrao helped mentor rising junior, Hector Sola to the national stage as he earned a spot on the Puerto Rican National Team that participated in World Cup qualifying in the summer of 2015.

 Corrao came to Assumption from Division II, Molloy College in Rockville Center, New York where he served as an assistant coach for the Lions from January of 2013 to July of 2014.
 At Molloy, Corrao mentored six student athletes that were named to the ECC Commissioner’s Honor Roll for the 2013-2014 Academic Year, which included ECC All-Conference First Team Selection Senior Forward Dan Brown.
 Academically, Corrao helped mentor the soccer team as they contributed to a major milestone for the Molloy College Athletic Department, as for the first time in school history, every athletic program achieved a GPA of 3.0 or higher for the academic year.

-In addition to coaching at Molloy, Corrao also served as the director of operations for the men’s soccer program at Adelphi University (N.Y.) for the 2010-2011 seasons as the Panthers advanced to the 2011 Atlantic Soccer Conference Championship Game.
+Prior to his time at Molloy, Corrao served as the director of operations for the former NCAA Division I, men’s soccer program at Adelphi University in Garden City, New York.
+While he worked at Adelphi for the 2010-2011 seasons the Panthers advanced to the 2011 Atlantic Soccer Conference Championship Game.

-Academically, he was a member of the International Honor Society of Economics, Omicron Delta Epsilon, and was a member of the Student-Athlete Advisory Committee (SAAC) in 2010.
-He graduated with a Bachelor of Arts degree in International Political Economy and Development in 2011.
-He earned his Masters of Business Administration degree from Molloy College in the summer of 2014.
+Corrao graduated with a Bachelor of Arts degree in International Political Economy and a minor in Business Administration in 2011.
+He earned his Masters of Business Administration degree from Molloy College in 2014.